For many years, Germany has been one of the most popular expat destinations in Europe, but living in Germany also comes with its challenges.

 + PRO: Good work-life balance

-Working in Germany comes with a good work-life balance.
-Munich, Hamburg and Berlin are frequently ranked in the top 10 'most livable' cities in Germany.
-Germans tend to negotiate for more flexible working hours and often put their families above work.
+Working in Germany offers an excellent work-life balance.
+Munich, Hamburg, and Berlin are frequently ranked among the top 10 ‘most liveable’ cities in Germany.
+Germans tend to negotiate for more flexible working hours and often prioritise their families over work.

 - CON: Rising through the ranks can be tough